Please also check out our Guide to Summer Camp at CWS!

 What is the cancellation and refund policy?
 In case of cancellation the fee (less the non-refundable $50 deposit) is refundable if notification is received in writing 30 days prior to your child arriving at camp.

 What does my camper need to bring to camp?
-You will find a baggage list under the Forms section of the website.
+You can find a baggage list here.
 Please note that any personal sports equipment brought to camp will be used only in the established camp program and under the supervision of the activity leader.
 Camp Willow Springs does not accept the responsibility for loss or damage to such equipment.
 Skates and skateboards cannot be used while at CWS.
 Firearms, fireworks, alcohol, and illegal drugs are not allowed at CWS.

 How many campers will sleep in each dormitory?
 Each dormitory is a duplex, which will sleep 9 campers and 2 summer staff members in each wing, for a total of 18 campers and 4 summer staff members per dorm.
 All dormitories are air-conditioned, heated, and have bathroom facilities.
 Each side of the dorm has its own separate bathroom.
 An activity room connects the two sides of the dormitory, which can be used for devotions and group activities.